grapebread/cybersecurity-final-project/README.md

 - Josephine: Worked on breaking the Hill cipher through frequency analysis
 - Shuprovo: After working out known-plaintext attacks on paper, worked on implementing a manual version in code

+12/16

+- Josephine: Added dependencies/instructions; worked on explaining how the Hill Cipher works in the presentation